 Grab a baby-sized Santa costume, plug in some lights and take too many pictures.
 Even when you do take too many pictures, when you look back on these holidays with a baby, you won't feel like you have enough.
-Sing holiday songs to your baby, unwrap gifts with your baby, put them in cute holiday outfits.
-Do it all because this time is so fleeting and next year he will be walking and talking.
+Sing holiday songs to your baby.
+Unwrap gifts with your baby.
+Put them in cute holiday outfits.
+Do it all.
+This time is so fleeting and next year he will be walking and talking.

 Holidays With A Baby

 I hope you thoroughly enjoy your holidays with a baby this year.
 You absolutely deserve it, mama.
 Being a mother is all-consuming but you can still be you.
 You can still enjoy the parts of this season that you've always loved.
 Good luck and be safe this holiday!
 Oh, and congratulations on your new little bundle of joy!

 Tell me about your first holidays with a baby.
 How did you handle it?
 Let me know in the comments section below!